otto-torino/django-satispaython/README.md

 ## Database and Admin

-Django-satispaython comes with a SatispayPayment model which contains every info associated to a payment and automatically show it in the admin page.
+Django-satispaython comes with a SatispayPayment model which contains every info associated to a payment and is automatically showed in the admin page.

-> :information_source: All the Satispay API functions return an instance of the SatispayPayment model *without* actually storing it.
+> :information_source: All the Satispay API functions return an instance of the SatispayPayment model *without* actually storing it by default.

 If you want to store a newly created payment in the database or update an already existing one with the informations provided by the response, set the `update` parameter to `True`.